Evaluating the Usefulness of Paratransgenesis for Malaria Control: Model

-The effect of paratransgenesis is studied by explicitly including the \emph{removed} compartment in the model.
-Genetically modified \emph{P. Aggloromerans} culture is mixed with a sugar solution to act as sugar baits.
-Such baits are positioned in places well within the range of mosquitoes.
-If a susceptible mosquito ingests the genetically engineered bacteria then it can no longer carry the parasite in its gut and enters the removed state.
 Drinking from a sugar bait will have no effect on infectious mosquitoes as the sporozoites have already invaded their salivary glands.
 The effect of genetically modified \emph{P. Aggloromerans} bacteria may not be permanent \cite{Wang2012} and the mosquito may revert to the susceptible state.
 The life cycle of mosquitoes is much shorter than that of human hosts and hence must be accounted for in the model.
 We assume a fixed birth and death rate for the vectors, independent of their state.
 The birth rate is assumed to be the same as the death rate, leading to constant number of vectors.
 Vertical transfer of the parasite or the genetically engineered bacteria is not possible, and hence newly born mosquitoes belong to the susceptible state.
 Fig. \ref{fig:model_diagram} provides a graphical representation of the model.